ReallyMadHermit/mc-retroactive-whitelist-gen/README.md

 ## Usage

-1. Make sure you have the dependencies.
+1. Make sure you have the dependencies, and that all files from this repository are in the same folder.
-2. Replace the contents of **target_folders.txt** with the log folder path(s) you wish to search.
+3. Replace the contents of **target_folders.txt** with the log folder path(s) you wish to search.
 I've left some full paths in the file as an example.
-3. Run **main.py**.
+4. Run **main.py**.
 If it's working correctly, it should start streaming commentary as it works, including errors.
-4. Check the resulting **whitelist.json** file for accuracy and prune any undesirables.
+5. Check the resulting **whitelist.json** file for accuracy and prune any undesirables.
-5. Distribute said file among your server(s).
+6. Distribute said file among your server(s).

 You'll still need to enable the whitelist on your server, but this handles the hassle of whitelisting all your players.